-Parameter Automatic software update Status Enable/disable automatic software update

-Parameter Automatic software update Time of day Every day at this time the router will do a check for updates URL The server URL where the software update package should be downloaded from.
+Parameter Automatic software update Status Enable/disable automatic software update Time of day Every day at this time the router will do a check for updates Operation Download latest image from the the server or specify the URL where the software update package should be downloaded from.
 Supported protocols are TFTP, HTTP, HTTPS, and FTP.
-Provide a URL like protocol: //server/path/file
+Provide a URL like protocol:// server/path/file